praveennhiremath/learning-library/developer-library/microservices-data-refactoring/detect-communities/detect-communities.md

 In this lab, you will:

-* Create a graph in Graph Studio.
+* Create a graph in Graph Studio from the Graph Client.
 * Detect the communities using the Infomap.

 ### Prerequisites